-The first ingredient in this dog food is turkey.
-Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.1
+The first ingredient in this dog food is chicken.
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

-Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.
+Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The second ingredient lists turkey broth.
-Broths are nutritionally empty.
-But because they add moisture to a dog food they are a common finding in many canned products.
+The second ingredient is chicken broth.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

-The third ingredient is water, which (of course) adds nothing but moisture to this food.
+The third ingredient is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

-The fourth ingredient is eggs.
-Eggs are easy to digest and have an exceptionally high biological value.
+In any case, eggs are easy to digest and have an exceptionally high biological value.

-The seventh item lists carrots.
+The sixth ingredient lists carrots.
 Carrots are rich in beta-carotene, minerals and dietary fiber.

 From here, the list goes on to include a number of other items.